27 Movies Streaming On Netflix That You & Your Parents Will Love

 26. Do The Right Thing (1989)

 If there was ever a decades-old movie that still speaks to today’s times, it’s Do The Right Thing.
-This Spike Lee “joint” follows the lives of multiple Black residents in Brooklyn’s Bed-Stuy neighborhood, and the inequality and brutality they face in the eyes of authority.
+This Spike Lee “joint” follows the lives of multiple Black residents in Brooklyn’s Bed-Stuy neighborhood — all of whom regularly battle structural inequities and brutality from authorities.
 Like others on this list, Do The Right Thing will hopefully lead to some important and productive conversations with your parents.

 27. The Pianist (2002)

-Adrian Brody became the youngest actor in history to take home the Best Actor trophy for his role in The Pianist.
 The film is based on the true story of Władysław Szpilman, a Polish-Jewish pianist who survived the Holocaust.
 Though much of the film deals with heavy subjects, The Pianist is an acclaimed film that’ll (hopefully) please your parents on movie night.
+There’s a reason why the flick made Adrian Brody the youngest actor in history to take home the Best Actor trophy.

 This article was originally published on